skadimoolam/x-doc/readme.md

  >x-doc http -m

+ >x-doc path --m-only

+## Options
- If you add a '-m' flag to your search, this will display a List of all the methods of a module, previously this was not optional.
+ - `-m` : Displays a list of all the methods of a Module at the end the Module description
+ - `--m-only` : Displays only the methods of a Specified Module

 --------

-### And all Contribution including pull requests or filing bugs are  greatly appreciated.
+### And all Contribution are greatly appreciated.

 --------

 ### Change Log
+#### v0.1.7 (22-7-15)
+ - Added `--m-only` flag
+ - Tiny tweeks to the Search function

 #### v0.1.6 (29-5-15)
  - Tweaked the search to perform a tiny bit faster
  - Updated README with some more info